compsci-dami/Learn-Spanish---flash-cards/README.md

 # Learn-Spanish---flash-cards

-This python program uses tkinter library for a user friendly interface, each flash card presents with a Spanish word.
-After a short delay, the card will flip, revealing the English translation.
-Use the buttons to indicate whether you knew the word or not, and proceed to the next word.
-Your score will be updated accordingly.
-The unkown words will be stored on a csv file "words to learn", so the user can review and before trying again.
+This Python program uses the Tkinter library to create a user-friendly interface for language learning through flashcards.
+Each flashcard displays a word in Spanish, and after a brief delay, flips to reveal its English translation.
+Users can interact with the program using buttons to indicate whether they knew the word.
+Based on the responses, the score is updated accordingly.

+Words not recognized by the user are saved to a CSV file named "words_to_learn.csv", allowing users to easily review them before attempting again.
+This feature ensures personalized learning, focusing on areas that need improvement.